codesandbox/codesandbox-client/packages/homepage/content/docs/4-explore.md

 ## What is a curator

-A curator is someone in the community that can select sandboxes that end up on the explore page.
+A curator is someone in the community who has the privilege to pick sandboxes for the explore page.
 You can get an invitation to become a "curator" from the staff or other curators.
 Everyone is applicable to become a curator, but we generally select people that are already active on CodeSandbox or are knowledgeable in a specific field (eg. animations).

 If you're interested in becoming a curator you can send us an e-mail at <mailto:curators@codesandbox.io>.